Characters in As You Like It: Rosalind

 The daughter of Duke Senior.
 Rosalind, considered one of Shakespeare's most delightful heroines, is independent-minded, strong-willed, good-hearted, and terribly clever.
 Rather than slink off into defeated exile, Rosalind resourcefully uses her trip to the Forest of Ardenne as an opportunity to take control of her own destiny.
 When she disguises herself as Ganymede—a handsome young man—and offers herself as a tutor in the ways of love to her beloved Orlando, Rosalind's talents and charms are on full display.
 Only Rosalind, for instance, is both aware of the foolishness of romantic love and delighted to be in love.
 She teaches those around her to think, feel, and love better than they have previously, and she ensures that the courtiers returning from Ardenne are far gentler than those who fled to it.

 Jaques

 Jaques is one of the followers of Duke Senior.
 He acts like a cynic throughout the play.
 He is always in a melancholic mood, earning him the title of Melancholy Jaques and constantly criticizes the Duke and other characters.

 Also, he does not like the world of court and always criticizes it.
-He is a lead, and says two of Shakespeare's most common monologues.
+He is a lead, and has two of Shakespeare's most well known monologues.